A low-cost technology for treating water is now used by 1.3 million people.

 To combine the advantages of reduced cost, convenience, and social norms for promoting chlorine use, researchers designed and tested a point-of-collection chlorine dispenser system that provided a free supply of chlorine at local water sources.
 Chlorine dispensers, in combination with the paid promoters, increased take-up by 53 percentage points, and take-up was sustained 30 months into the program, even after payments to promoters had ended.
 For more, see the related study page.

 At scale, the full cost of the chlorine dispensers system is projected to be as low as $0.50 per person per year, much cheaper than home delivery (or retail sale) of individual chlorine bottles.
 This cost includes both hardware and the recurring costs of chlorine refills, dispenser management, and maintenance, making the dispenser highly cost-effective.

 Evidence on the effectiveness of the point-of-collection chlorine dispenser system provided the impetus for IPA to incubate the Dispensers for Safe Water program.
 Now the Dispensers for Safe Water program has transitioned to Evidence Action, an organization dedicated to scaling up proven interventions to improve the lives of the poor in Africa and Asia.
-The Dispensers for Safe Water program is providing on-going access to chlorine to over 3 million people in East Africa today, of which an estimated 1.3 million use chlorine to treat their water.
-The program aims to serve 25 million people by 2018.
+The Dispensers for Safe Water program is reaching over 4 million people in East Africa as of mid-2019.

 More information about Dispensers for Safe Water can be found on the Evidence Action website.